Karl Eliasberg

-Karl Ilitch Eliasberg (Карл Ілліч Эліасберг; Карл Ильич Элиасберг) (10 June 1907, in Minsk – 12 February 1978, in Leningrad) was a Soviet conductor.
+Karl Ilitch Eliasberg (Карл Ілліч Эліасберг; Карл Ильич Элиасберг) (10 June 1907, in Minsk – 12 February 1978, in Leningrad) was a Soviet conductor, best known for conducting the Leningrad première of Shostakovich's Symphony No. 7 during the Siege of Leningrad in 1942.

+Early life

+Born in Minsk, his father, Ilya, was an accountant, and his mother was a housewife.
+In 1911 the family moved to Elisavetgrad, where he began his musical education at the age of 6.
+He started as a violinist under the tutelage of Joachim Goldberg, a future professor of the Kharkov Conservatory who was himself a student of Isaac Zhuk.

+In 1916, at age 9, Eliasberg entered the gymnasium, where he studied until 1922.
+That year, his father died of typhus in Minsk, and, according to Eliasberg's autobiography, he and his mother then moved to Petrograd.
+He then entered the Leningrad Conservatory, where he studied violin under Professor Sergei Korguyev, who had studied under Leopold Auer.
+At the conservatory, Eliasberg simultaneously studied conducting, and graduated with a degree in violin in 1929.

-Eliasberg graduated from the Leningrad Conservatory as a violinist in 1929, and served as conductor of the Leningrad Theatre of Musical Comedy from 1929 to 1931 before joining Leningrad Radio as conductor.
+He then served as conductor of the Leningrad Theatre of Musical Comedy from 1929 to 1931 before joining Leningrad Radio as conductor.

+In 1937, he married a member of the orchestra, pianist Nadezhda Dmitrievna Bronnikova (1903-1981).

 The siege of Leningrad

 Eliasberg was conductor of the Leningrad Radio Orchestra and only second conductor of the Leningrad Philharmonic but played a part in one key event in society and culture in Saint Petersburg during the siege of Leningrad when Dmitri Shostakovich dedicated his Seventh Symphony to the city as the "Leningrad Symphony."

+Eliasberg and his wife Nadezhda were brought by sled to the inpatient hospital in the Hotel Astoria, due to extreme exhaustion and dystrophy caused by the malnourishment rampant during the siege.
+The couple spent January through April 1942 in the hotel, and it was there where Eliasberg received the request from city officials to perform Shostakovich's 7th Symphony.

 The symphony had already been premiered in Kuibyshev on 5 March 1942 under Samuil Samosud, then performed in Moscow (29 March 1942), London (22 June 1942) and New York City (19 July 1942).
 When Eliasberg was asked to conduct the Leningrad première, only 15 members of the orchestra were still available; the others had either starved to death or left to fight the enemy.
 During the days of the siege of Leningrad, Eliasberg saved many lives by getting musicians to rehearsals and to feeding stations.
 The concert was given on 9 August 1942 in the Leningrad Bolshoy Philharmonic Hall under the baton of Eliasberg, with artists he had gathered from the main orchestra, the reserve orchestra, and military bands.
 It was heard over the radio and lifted the spirits of the survivors.

 Eliasberg was recognised as a Meritorious Artist of the Russian Soviet Federative Socialist Republic in 1944, but after the war Yevgeny Mravinsky returned and blocked Eliasberg's career in Leningrad, so he became a travelling provincial conductor.